RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - 7 Cups very strongly encourages you to care for yourself as a priority at all times.#Self care is more important than any individual member.
 Other listeners can support the member.
 - When a member becomes unresponsive, it might be because the censor is blocking their messages.#The censor blocks some messages.
 - Members have a right to know everything about their listener, because for some members it's an essential part of emotional support.# Decide in advance what you're willing to disclose.
-- Listeners must limit the personal information they provide to members.# ever provide information that could identify you or allow you to be contacted outside 7 Cups.
+- Listeners must limit the personal information they provide to members.#Never provide information that could identify you or allow you to be contacted outside 7 Cups.
 - Listeners must accurately communicate their own feelings to members.# Listeners must reflect members' feelings, not their own.
 - Listeners must avoid causing members any anxiety.# Some members have anxiety because of a mental disorder, and anything listners do might cause them anxiety.
 - Listeners must avoid trying to provide therapy for members.#Therapy is not what listeners do.